lsst-sitcom/sitcomtn-025/index.rst

 It is particularily useful for creating visualization dashboards to show the current status of the observatory when the LOVE functionality is either not yet functional or simply not planned to be implemented.
 It is not well suited for complex queries or figures and previous queries/plots are not easily replicated.
 Furthermore, it always displays the last event seen.
-Therefore if a CSC crashes, it will always show the last published state.
+Therefore if a Controllable SAL Component (CSC) crashes, it will always show the last published state.
 For this reason (and many others), it's not an appropriate substitute for a true status GUI, such as what is being provided by the `LOVE`_ interface.

 Watcher
 '''''''

 The `Watcher CSC <https://ts-watcher.lsst.io/>`_ monitors control components listening for data that signals an alarm to the observer.
-The alarms are defined by a series of "rules" which are defined and added to the package.
+The alarms are defined by a series of "rules" that are defined and added to the package.
 The CSC itself is not a display tool nor does it have any display functionality.
 When condition defined by an rule is met, an alarm is generated and the observer is alerted via a LOVE screen.
 The alarm has a series of levels and audible alerts are sent out via LOVE, as well as a visual notification.
-Once the alarm is acknowledged by the observer then alert is considered to be completed.
+Once the alarm is acknowledged by the observer the alert is considered to be completed.
-There is no feedback or interaction for the observer beyond the acknowledgment to the alarm.
+There is no feedback or interaction for the observer beyond the acknowledgment of the alarm.

 SAL Scripts
 '''''''''''

 `SAL scripts <https://ts-salobj.lsst.io/sal_scripts.html#lsst-ts-salobj-sal-scripts>`_ are a series of coordinated sequences, often consisting of commands to CSCs, that are executed by the `ScriptQueue <https://ts-scriptqueue.lsst.io/>`_.
+The LOVE system contains a graphical ScriptQueue interface to control and monitor the execution of scripts.
 It is anticipated that most standard operations will utilize scripts.
 Also possible, although not standard practice, is to manually execute a script from the `Nublado (Jupyter Notebook) Interface`_.
 From within a SAL script, users can send standard commands to components as well as send data to the `OCPS`_ for processing.
 The script can then either wait for the analysis to complete and continue, with the ability to act based on the result, or launch the process (e.g. image reduction) and continue executing the script.
 Scripts are not intended to perform any data analysis and do not produce artifacts.
 They can not display any figures nor report customized results (only status).
-The monitoring and execution of a SAL Scripts progress is done via the LOVE ScriptQueue GUI.

 OCPS
 ''''
-The `Observatory Controlled Pipeline Service (OCPS) <https://dmtn-133.lsst.io/>`_ is a CSC which allows observers (and SAL Scripts) to execute pipeTasks to perform data reductions and analyses.
+The `Observatory Controlled Pipeline Service (OCPS) <https://dmtn-133.lsst.io/>`_ is a CSC that allows observers (and SAL Scripts) to execute pipeTasks to perform data reductions and analyses.
 The CSC runs on the summit but the data processing is currently running at the base on the commissioning cluster (although it may be relocated to the summit).
 The OCPS is not a display tool, but can be used to produce artifacts (such as images, spectra etc) that observers want to display.
 The current scope of this service is to only provide image-related processing.